Sachithanandan/Text-Extraction-and-Structuring-from-Images-Using-AI-ML/README.md

     ...
 }
 ```

-## **Future Enhancements**
-- **Deep Learning for Header-Content Classification**: Replace heuristic-based separation with a supervised model trained to classify headers and content based on labeled data.
-- **Custom OCR Training**: Train a custom OCR model to handle domain-specific challenges, improving text extraction accuracy.
-- **NLP-Based Content Structuring**: Use advanced NLP techniques (e.g., named entity recognition, text summarization) for better content grouping and organization.

 ## **Conclusion**
 This solution is a hybrid of **AI/ML techniques** combined with traditional image processing.
 It leverages the power of OCR, combined with rules and heuristics, to extract and structure text effectively from images.

-## **Contact**
-For issues or enhancements, please open an issue in the repository or contact [Your Name] at [Your Email].

----

-Feel free to modify it to include any specific instructions or details!